Specs as Reviewed ? Lenovo Legion 5 15ARH05H

 Overall GPU Performance Rating (GTX 1660 Ti & RTX 2060)

-You won't get the top performance you will find in RTX 2080 and 3080 laptops, but I would say it's still a good bang for the buck in the mobile region.
-Not only that, but you would have to jump to the 2070 Super Max-Q region for better performance, and that's an entirely different budget level.
+You won't get the top performance in RTX 2080 and 3080 laptops, but I would say it's still a good bang for the buck in the mobile region.
+You would have to jump to the 2070 Super Max-Q region for better performance, and that's an entirely different budget level.

 While the Unigine benchmarks are very popular, they are also quite popular.
-The GTX 1660 TI Mobile falls around the GTX 1070 Mobile region here too.
+The GTX 1660 TI Mobile also falls around the GTX 1070 Mobile region.
 All benchmarks below are in extreme HD settings.

 |Graphics Card||Unigine Superposition Score|

 |NVIDIA GTX 1070 Mobile||3512|